-Dr. Blomberg recently agreed to answer my questions about his Matthew commentary in the NAC series.
-His helps readers understand the purpose of the commentary, why it’s unique among Matthew commentaries, and how he was moved in writing it.
+Dr. Blomberg recently agreed to answer my questions about his Matthew commentary in the NAC series, in which he helps readers understand the purpose of the commentary, why it’s unique among Matthew commentaries, and how he was moved in writing it.

 1. What previous research and/or personal interests led you to this project and helped prepare you to write this commentary on Matthew?